Marketing, Manufacturing, Packaging & Labeling, Advertising

-Pursuant to the Indonesian Patent Law (i.e., Law No. 13 of 2016), parallel import of drugs is exempted from criminal provisions under the law and civil claims, provided that the drugs are imported in accordance with the prevailing laws and regulations.
+Pursuant to the Indonesian Patent Law (i.e., Law No. 13 of 2016, as amended by Omnibus Law), parallel import of drugs is exempted from criminal provisions under the law and civil claims, provided that the drugs are imported in accordance with the prevailing laws and regulations.
 The provision is aimed to guarantee fair prices and fulfill the sense of fairness of all pharmaceutical products that are necessary for human health.
 The provision should be used if the price of product in Indonesia is extremely high compared to the prices that are legally circulated within the international market.

 The law, however, is silent on the parallel import of medical devices.
 Conservatively, the implementation of parallel import of medical devices is not allowed in Indonesia.